Python (Installation)#

 pip install -r requirements.txt --upgrade

-To upgrade (update) a package that lives in a local user environment use:
+To upgrade (update) a single package that lives in a local user environment use:

 pip3 install --upgrade PACKAGE_NAME